Home » About Commission » Mission Statement

 Mission Statement

-The Latino Commission on AIDS is a nonprofit membership organization dedicated to fighting the spread of HIV/AIDS in the Latino community.
+The Latino Commission on AIDS is a nonprofit organization.

 In response to the critical, unmet need for HIV prevention and care for Latinos, a coalition of Latino leaders founded the agency in 1990.
 The Commission realizes its mission by spearheading health advocacy for Latinos, promoting HIV education, developing model prevention programs for high-risk communities, and by building capacity in community organizations.
-Through its extensive network of member organizations and community leaders, the Commission works to mobilize an effective Latino community response to the health crisis created by HIV/AIDS.
-Since 1995, the Commission has steadily expanded its services outside New York to meet the emerging needs of Latino communities in more than 40 States and Puerto Rico.
+Through its extensive network of partner organizations and community leaders, the Commission works to mobilize an effective community response to meet the health challenges and address the impact of HIV/AIDS, Hepatitis & STIs in communities nationwide.
+The Latino Commission on AIDS has proudly served the Latinx LGBTQ population and is committed in creating and promoting a safe space.
+The Commission is the founder of the Hispanic Health Network, dedicated to eradicate health disparities in our communities.

 Guillermo Chacón